Aurits/planning/AIBOS_Uganda_System_Driven_Delivery_Framework.md

 **Rules for TSS:**

 - Presenters prepare adequately to fit within 30 minutes
-- Every attendee from other teams must ask at least one relevant question
+- Attendees from other teams are urged to ask questions to deepen cross-team learning
 - Key learning is documented within 24 hours of the session

 ### 9.6 Full Weekly Meeting Reference